LIONant-depot/xproperty/documentation/Documentation.md

 ## <a name="Example0.3"></a> Example 3 - opt in, resolving friendship issues when no access to the base class

-There may be times that you may not have access to the source code of the class, plus there may be friend-ship issues.
-Then you can try the following solution:
+There may be times that you may not have access to the source code of the class that you wish to create properties for, or there may some friend-ship issues.
+Generating a fake object that derives from the original is a possible solution to both.
 ```cpp

 class my_object3